pdeguzman96/data_cleaning_workshop/README.md

 2. `data_cleaning_for_ml_lab_EXERCISES.ipynb`: An exercises/lab that you can finish for data cleaning practice, originally made for a workshop that I gave
 3. `data_cleaning_for_ml_lab_SOLUTIONS.ipynb`: A solutions file for the exercises I give above
 4. `boston.csv` and `cambridge.csv`: Airbnb datasets from [here](http://insideairbnb.com/get-the-data.html) used for the exercises
+5. I also included a PDF version of the checklist.

 <img src="assets/proj_template.png"
      alt="iPynb Template"/>